AdobeDocs/commerce-pwa-studio/src/pages/guides/storefront-architecture/build-time/index.md

 <InlineAlert variant="info" slots="text"/>

-The connected Magento instance is defined by the `MAGENTO_BACKEND_URL` environment variable.
+The connected Adobe Commerce or Magento Open Source instance is defined by the `MAGENTO_BACKEND_URL` environment variable.

 #### Webpack execution